 Effective December 18, 2020, MyMD Florida and Dr. Kaplin entered into an employment agreement, which was subsequently amended by that certain First Amendment to Employment Agreement, dated February 11, 2021 (such agreement, as amended, the "Kaplin Employment Agreement"), pursuant to which Dr. Kaplin was appointed Chief Scientific Officer of MyMD Florida.
 Under the Kaplin Employment Agreement, Dr. Kaplin is entitled to an annual base salary of \$250,000, payable monthly.
 Dr. Kaplin is also eligible to receive bonus compensation in the form of lump-sum cash payments made within 30 days following the completion of certain specified "Bonus Events" (as defined in the Kaplin Employment Agreement).
 The aggregate amount of bonus compensation payable to Dr. Kaplin upon achievement of all specified Bonus Events is \$800,000.
 In addition, Dr. Kaplin is eligible to receive additional bonus compensation in connection with his annual performance, determined in the sole discretion of MyMD Florida's board of directors.
 On the effective date of the Kaplin Employment Agreement, Dr. Kaplin received a signing bonus in the form of a lump-sum cash payment in the amount of \$100,000 and was also granted options to purchase 400,000 shares of MyMD Florida Common Stock, at an exercise price of \$1.00 per share.
-(After giving effect to the Exchange Ratio and the Reverse Stock Split, such MyMD Florida options became options to purchase 164,360 shares of the Company's Common Stock at an exercise price of \$2.59.)
+(After giving effect to the Exchange Ratio and the Reverse Stock Split, such MyMD Florida options became options to purchase 5,145 shares of the Company's Common Stock at an exercise price of \$77.10.)
 Such options all vested immediately upon grant.
-The options had an original term of lasting until the earlier of (i) ten years from the date of grant or (ii) the second-year anniversary of the effective date of a "Reorganization Event" as defined in the MyMD Florida Incentive Plan (the practical effect of which makes the term of such options expire on the second-year anniversary of the effective date of the merger, which occurred on April 16, 2021).
-MyMD Florida also agreed to provide and cover the cost of health insurance and disabili
+The options had an original term of lasting until the earlier of (i) ten years from the date of grant or (ii) the second-year anniversary of the effective date of the merger, which occurred on April 16, 2021).
+MyMD Florida also agreed to provide and cover the cost of health insurance and disability policies for Dr. Kaplin during the term of employment under the Kaplin Employment Agreement.